-The current rates and adjustments certificate for the Hampshire Pension Fund certifies a common rate for all employers of 19.7% of pensionable pay.
+\ The current rates and adjustments certificate for the Hampshire Pension Fund certifies a common rate for all employers of 21.7% of pensionable pay.
 Individual adjustments are added or subtracted from the common rate to produce individual employer rates.
-The individual adjustment for the New Forest National Park Authority gives a contribution rate of 13.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £146,200 for 2016/17.
+The individual adjustment for the New Forest National Park Authority gives a contribution rate of 15.1% of pensionable pay plus an additional monetary amount relating to all scheme members of £173,100 for 2018/19.

-Note 25.
+Note 23.
 TERMINATION BENEFITS

-There have been no compulsory redundancies or other departures agreed during the 2017/18 financial year (none for 2016/17).
+There was one compulsory redundancy or other departure agreed during the 2018/19 financial year, the total cost of which was under £5,000 (none for 2017/18).

-Note 26.
+Note 24.
 EXTERNAL AUDIT COSTS